| Name | Date | Time | Location | |

 Participants will also be required to complete a Language, Literacy, Numeracy and Digital (LLND) assessment before the course begins.
 This assessment ensures that you have the necessary foundational skills to successfully engage with the course content.

-Prior to the course commencement, you must review the pre-reading materials, provided upon enrolment through the Learner Portal.
+Prior to course commencement, you must review the pre-reading materials provided upon enrolment through the Learner Portal.
 These materials are essential for laying the foundation of your knowledge and ensuring you are fully prepared for the in-class sessions.

 Please note: Failure to complete any of the above requirements may affect your eligibility to participate in the course.
 Ensure that all prerequisites are met before the course begins to guarantee a smooth and successful learning experience.